0

 Examining Temperature Ranges

-Now that you have an idea of what the ideal ranges are for all of the varieties you will be starting you can find the Goldilocks zone for your seedling heat mat setting.
-The Goldilocks zone is just what it sounds like, not too hot and not too cold for everything that needs a little boost of warmth to get started.
+Now that you know the ideal ranges for all the varieties you will be starting, you can find the Goldilocks zone for your seedling heat mat setting.
+The Goldilocks zone is just what it sounds like: not too hot and not too cold for everything that needs a little boost of warmth to get started.

-In an indoor setup where you're already at 70 degrees many of the plants that prefer to be on the lower end of the bell curve will germinate well, possibly only needing the heat mat when overnight temperatures drop.
-However with peppers and tomatoes you will want to just bump that heat up around 10℉ to get you more in the high end of the range of that bell curve.
+In an indoor setup where you're already at 70 degrees, many plants that prefer to be on the lower end of the bell curve will germinate well, possibly only needing the heat mat when overnight temperatures drop.
+However, with peppers and tomatoes, you will want to bump that heat up around 10℉ to get you more in the high end of the range of that bell curve.

 Grow Room Ambient Temperatures and Handling Fluctuations

-If you are starting all of your seedlings indoors you will likely have control over the temperature of the room and will be able to control the temperature of your propagation trays with the mat.
-However if you are starting your seeds in an unheated space like a shed or garage overnight temperatures may drop below what the mat can compensate for.
-The mats can really only raise the soil temperature a maximum of 20℉ above the temperature of the space that they are in.
+If you are starting all of your seedlings indoors, you will likely have control over the room's temperature and can control the temperature of your propagation trays with the mat.
+However, if you are starting your seeds in an unheated space like a shed or garage, overnight temperatures may drop below what the mat can compensate for.
+The mats can only raise the soil temperature a maximum of 20℉ above the temperature of the space they are in.

 Using a Heating Mat to Start Flower Seeds

-Many flower varieties are even more finicky than vegetables when it comes to optimum germination temperatures.
-Lisianthus, for example, requires a very specific temperature range of 70℉-75℉ during the 10-15 day germination phase.
+Many flower varieties are even more finicky than vegetables regarding optimum germination temperatures.
+For example, Lisianthus requires a specific temperature range of 70℉-75℉ during the 10-15 day germination phase.
 This must then be reduced and maintained at 60-70℉ for an additional 45-50 days for proper development.

-If you will be starting multiple varieties of flowers for a cutting garden or farm, you may find that having two distinct set ups gives you the best starts.
-Just as we recommend above with vegetables, research the ideal germination temps for each variety and group them by Goldilocks’ zone.
-Keep in mind that many types of flowers will need the temperatures changed higher or lower after germination depending on your desired transplant date.
+If you start multiple varieties of flowers for a cutting garden or farm, you may find that having two distinct setups gives you the best starts.
+As we recommend above, with vegetables, research the ideal germination temps for each variety and group them by Goldilocks’ zone.
+Keep in mind that many types of flowers will need temperatures to change higher or lower after germination depending on your desired transplant date.

 Heat Loving Flowers

-Zinnias, sunflowers, celosia and many other high performing, heat tolerant cut flowers prefer to germinate at higher temperatures.
-75℉ is a great general temperature for germinating many summer flowers.
-Some, like zinnias, will do best when started out even hotter in the 80-85 degree range.
+Zinnias, sunflowers, celosia, and many other high-performing, heat-tolerant cut flowers prefer to germinate at higher temperatures.
+75℉ is an excellent general temperature for germinating many summer flowers.
+Some, like zinnias, will do best when started even hotter in the 80-85 degree range.

 Cool Germinating Flowers